RMonica/Hybrid_HMD_Tracking_RS/README.md

 This code can be used to replicate the results presented in Figures 11, 12, 13, 16 and 17 of the article
 ```
-R. Monica, D. L. Rizzini and J. Aleotti,
+R. Monica, D. Lodi Rizzini and J. Aleotti,
 "Adaptive Complementary Filter for Hybrid Inside-Out Outside-In HMD Tracking With Smooth Transitions,"
 IEEE Transactions on Visualization and Computer Graphics,
 doi: 10.1109/TVCG.2024.3464738
 ```

-Run the script `replicability_stamp.sh`.
+To generate the figures, run the script `replicability_stamp.sh`.
 The script does the following:

 1. Downloads the dataset of the user study from <https://rimlab.ce.unipr.it/~rmonica/hybrid_hmd_tracking_dataset.zip>.
-2. Parses the dataset and collects the discontinuities reported by the users as a function of the current tracking approach.
+2. Parses the dataset and collects the discontinuities reported by the users as a function of the tracking approach.
 3. Generates Fig. 11, Fig. 12 and Fig. 13.
-4. Simulates the tracking methods presented in the paper on each user trajectory recorded in the dataset.
+4. Simulates the tracking methods presented in the paper on each trajectory recorded in the dataset.
 5. Uses the mean position and rotation error to produce Fig. 16 and Fig. 17.

+The figures are saved in the repository root in `.eps` format.